remotesynth/certifiedfreshevents/content/events/knowjs-2018.md

 KnowJS offers a full day of learning and training focused on JavaScript language fundamentals.
 Whether you are use React, Angular, some other framework or no framework at all, a clear understanding of the fundamentals of the JavaScript language will make you a better developer.

-We feature four, hands-on sessions from some of the top developers and trainers in the industry:
+We'll feature four introductory sessions (available for free) and four hands-on sessions from some of the top developers and trainers in the industry.
+The hands-on sessions are:

 * [Promises, Generators, Async - Kyle Simpson](#promises-generators-async)
 * [JavaScript Fundamentals for Functional Programming - Bianca Gandolfo](#javascript-fundamentals-for-functional-programming)